lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 See {{SCHCParams}} for a discussion on the size of the Bitmaps.

-In order to reduce the SCHC ACK size, the Bitmap that is actually transmitted is shortened ("encoded") as explained in {{Bitmapopt}}.
+In order to reduce the SCHC ACK size, the Bitmap that is actually transmitted is shortened ("truncated") as explained in {{Bitmapopt}}.

-#### Bitmap Encoding {#Bitmapopt}
+#### Bitmap Truncation {#Bitmapopt}
-The SCHC ACK that is transmitted is truncated by applying the following algorithm: the longest contiguous sequence of bits that starts at an L2 Word boundary of the SCHC ACK, where the bits of that sequence are all set to 1, are all part of the Bitmap and finish exactly at the end of the Bitmap, if one such sequence exists, MUST NOT be transmitted.
-Because the SCHC Fragment sender knows the actual Bitmap size, it can reconstruct the original Bitmap from the shortened bitmap.
+The Bitmap is truncated by applying the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):

+- Build a temporary All-1 SCHC ACK message that contains the Header and the original Bitmap.
+- Positioning scissors at the end of the Bitmap, after its last bit.
+- While the bit left to the scissors is 1 and belongs to the Bitmap, keep moving left, then stop.
+When this is done,
+- while the scissors are not on an L2 Word boundary of the SCHC ACK message and are strictly inside the Bitmap, keep moving right, then stop.
+- At this point, cut and drop off any bits to the right of the scissors

-When shortening effectively takes place, the SCHC ACK is a multiple of L2 Words, and padding MUST NOT be appended.
+When one or more bits have effectively been dropped off as a result of the above algorithm, the resulting All-1 SCHC ACK message is a multiple of L2 Words, and padding MUST NOT be appended.
-When shortening does not happen, padding bits MUST be appended as needed to fill up the last L2 Word.
+Otherwise, padding bits MUST be appended as needed to fill up the last L2 Word.

+The result of this algorithm is the All-1 SCHC ACK message that MUST be sent.

+Because the SCHC Fragment sender knows the size of the original Bitmap, it can reconstruct the original Bitmap from the Truncated Bitmap received in the All-1 SCH ACK message.

 {{Fig-Localbitmap}} shows an example where L2 Words are actually bytes and where the original Bitmap contains 17 bits, the last 15 of which are all set to 1.